kanidm/kanidm/book/src/developers/designs/service_accounts.md

 classes, and we can extend the schema such that only the parent class needs to know that the capabilities class is required.

-This allows us to nominate more carefully what each role type can or can't do, and keeps things
+This allows us to nominate more carefully what each role type can or can't do.
+More importantly within the server, we don't have to hardcode that "service accounts and applications" can use api tokens vs every other capability type.
+We only need look for the capability on the entry.

 | Capabilities    | Api Token        | OAuth2 Sessions              | Interactive Login   |
 |-----------------|------------------|------------------------------|---------------------|